sheetalsattiraju/su26-ai301-contribution/README.md

 **Student:** Sheetal Sattiraju

 **Issue:** https://github.com/pytorch/ignite/issues/2631

-**My Comment on the Issue:**: Hello!
+**My Comment on the Issue:** Hello!
 I'm a student in the CodePath AI301 program.
 I'd like to try to contribute to this ticket.
 While reviewing the existing metrics in Ignite, I noticed that Expected Calibration Error (ECE) does not appear to be available in the main branch.

  I also came across issue #1009 but I wasn't sure whether ECE was implemented in another branch or if the work was never merged.
 Additionally, I looked at #2843 and wanted to ask whether that work regarding MRR is still active or completed.